 The course will be coordinated from the Amsterdam Skills Centre. (www.asc.amsterdam)

-The Amsterdam Skills Centre (ASC)
+The Amsterdam Skills Centre (ASC) vision on training

 On average, it takes more than 30.000 hours of learning and practising on the job before one is allowed to operate independently and lead a surgical team.
 Almost four times more than is required to train a helicopterpilot, or three times the time it took Jimi Hendrix to become the world’s best guitar player.